BiswajitAich/image-colorization/README.md

 ## Additional Resources

-- **Checkpoints**: The checkpoints after 1000 epochs are available in the checkpoint folder.
+- **Checkpoints**: The checkpoints after 500 epochs are available in the checkpoint folder.
 - **Trained Model**: The model has been uploaded in the model folder.
 - **code**: The entire code is uploaded 'image_colorization_code.ipynb'
 - **Usage**: Feel free to utilize these resources to enhance your projects or further your understanding.

 ---

+# **📜 License**
+This project is open-source under the MIT License.
+Feel free to modify and contribute! 🚀

+Would you like help with deploying the TensorFlow.js model into a simple web app? 😃</br>
 **Thank you for your time and interest!**
 <sub>- BISWAJIT AICH, 2025</sub>